 What is lupin?

 Lupin is a legume related to peanut and soybean.
 For thousands of years, pearl lupin (Lupinus mutabilis) has been a South American staple and white lupin (Lupinus albus), has been a popular snack food in the Mediterranean region.
-The new Australian Sweet Lupin (Lupinus angustifolius) is being increasingly being used worldwide as a versatile, nutritional ingredient in food manufacturing.
+The new Australian sweet lupin (Lupinus angustifolius) is increasingly being used worldwide as a versatile, nutritional ingredient in food manufacturing.

 Lupin is uniquely high in protein (30-40%) and dietary fibre (30%), and low in fat (4-7%).
-Nutrition scientists and medical scientists are researching the health benefits of lupin, which could potentially play a role in combating obesity and its associated health problems of diabetes and heart disease.
+Nutrition scientists and medical scientists are researching the health benefits of lupin, which may play a role in combating obesity and the associated health problems of diabetes and heart disease.